Alliat

 Alliat (/fr/; Aliat) is a commune in the Ariège department and Occitanie region in southwestern France.

 Geography

 Commune in the "Haute-Ariège" part of the Pyrenees located 15 km from the city of Foix and 5 km from the city of Tarascon-sur-Ariège, in the "Parc naturel régional des Pyrénées ariégeoises".

 Population

-Inhabitants of Alliat are called Alliatois.
+Inhabitants of Alliat are called Alliatois in French.